Research

 Depression - It’s really not all in the mind

-In 2024, Mindstep supported YMPH to produce Depression – It’s really not all in the mind.
+In 2024, Mindstep supported The Foundation for Young People’s Mental Health (YMPH) to produce ’Depression – It’s really not all in the mind.’

-In 2021, Prof Rory O’Connor published When it is Darkest, exploring why people die by suicide and how we can prevent it.
+In 2021, Rory O’Connor published When it is Darkest, exploring why people die by suicide and how we can prevent it.

 Drawing on decades of research, the book offers guidance for supporting vulnerable people and finding strength after loss.